LoopPerfect/smallfunction/README.md

 - A more generic implementation of SmallFuncton would take a generic allocator.

 - We noticed that we cannot copy the memory just by copying the memory bitwise.
-However using typetraits, we could check if the underlying Datatype is a pod and than copy bitwise.
+However using typetraits, we could check if the underlying Datatype is a POD and than copy bitwise.